1908 Pittsburgh Panthers football team: Bucknell

-at Saint Louis
+At Saint Louis

 The University of Pittsburgh football team traveled west to St. Louis for their only road game of the 1908 season.
 Pitt contingent of fifty plus boarded the Pennsylvania Railroad car on Thursday evening October 29 and arrived in St. Louis on Friday morning.
 Twenty-five hundred fans assembled at Sportsman's Park on Saturday to see the undefeated Saint Louis Blue and White led by coach Eddie Cochems, "father of the forward pass", take on the undefeated University of Pittsburgh squad.
 The crowd size was less than expected because it cost $1.00 for admission.
 Pitt was healthy except for Jack Turner at center.
 Frank Acker, the starting quarterback of Saint Louis, was injured and replaced by Cornet in the starting lineup.

 The game was a defensive struggle with two sensational offensive plays by the Pitt team determining the outcome.
 Late in the first half Pitt got possession of the ball on the St. Louis 43-yard line.
 On first down Tex Richards broke free of the line of scrimmage and raced into the end zone for the game's first score.
 Sam Elliott was successful on the point after and Pitt led 6–0 at halftime.
 On the first possession of the second half St. Louis was backed up on their eight yard line attempting to punt.
 The center snap went over punter Schumacher's head and into the end zone where he recovered for a safety and two more points for Pitt.
 Two possessions later Pitt had the ball on their own 46-yard line.
 Fritz Barrett connected on a forward pass to Homer Roe for a 64-yard touchdown.
 The point after was not successful.
 The final score was 13–0.
 This was the Saint Louis's first home loss in three years.

-The Pittsburgh Daily Post spoke with coach Cochems: "I congratulate the Pittsburgh team as well as Coach Moorehead on the game they played.
+The Pittsburgh Daily Post spoke with coach Cochems: "I congratulate the Pittsburgh team as well as Coach Moorhead on the game they played.
 Their style of play was splendid and in executing the forward pass they are the superior of any team I have seen yet, not even excepting the Indians and Penn.
 They proved a little too speedy for us, although our team played good football."

-The Billikins finished the season with a 6–2–2 record.
+The Billikens finished the season with a 6–2–2 record.

 The Pitt starting lineup for the game against Saint Louis was Homer Roe (left end), Frank Van Doren (left tackle), Samuel Elliott (left guard), Arthur Yielding (center), John Shuman (right guard), George Bailey (right tackle), Jack Lindsay (right end), Fritz Barrett (quarterback), Harry Ent (left halfback), Quince Banbury (right halfback), and Tex Richards (fullback).
 At some point during the game James Stevenson replaced Samuel Elliott at left guard The game was played in 25-minute halves.